symfony-swoole/swoole-bundle/docs/configuration-reference.md

 ## Additional info for coroutines usage

 **WARNING!!!
-Coroutines usage in Symfony is highly experimental at this stage.
+Coroutines usage in Symfony is highly EXPERIMENTAL at this stage.
 It still needs to be tested properly.
 There may be changes in the configuration/implementation in later releases.**

-For now, coroutines are only supported in the web server.
-It is possible that they would also work in task workers, but no one has ever tested this approach.
+Current implementation wupports coroutines in the web server and in task workers, but no one has ever tested this approach in real life application.
+The feature was merged because it was easier for maintenance.
+It is not recommended to use this feature in production yet.

 To be able to use coroutines in a Symfony app, it is mandatory to change all stateful services of the app into special proxies, which preserve separate state for each coroutine context.
 This bundle has a Proxifier service, which modifies